-SDC displayed a high level of site performance at Stratford closed landfill during the 2020-2021 monitoring year.
+SDC displayed a high level of site performance at Stratford closed landfill during the 2023/24 monitoring year.
 Site inspections showed the cap was well grassed with no signs of slumping, cracking or exposed refuse.
 All fences and troughs were intact and well maintained.
 No non-compliances were noted.
+Small areas of 'tracking' and minor pugging were found at the first inspection.
+These were not considered to be non-compliant at the time of inspection, however, SDC should continue to monitor this to ensure on-going compliance.